Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Discussion

 \section{Discussion}

-Our study offers a first cross-tool snapshot of configuration mechanisms and their artifacts across five agentic AI coding tools and 2,926 repositories.
-Below, we discuss the implications of our study.
+Our study offers a first cross-tool snapshot of configuration mechanisms and their artifacts across five agentic AI coding tools and 2,853 GitHub repositories.
+Below, we discuss the implications of our findings.
+These mechanisms are a repository-level record of harness engineering.
+Developers widely adopt the static context mechanisms (e.g., \textsc{Context Files}) but rarely the executable and external ones (e.g., \textsc{Skills} with scripts, \textsc{Hooks}, and \textsc{MCP}).
+Harness engineering in open source today is therefore mostly context engineering.

-\paragraph{Standardization around \texttt{AGENTS.md}:} Our results reveal a clear trajectory toward \texttt{AGENTS.md} as a unifying, tool-agnostic configuration artifact.
-The creation order and reference patterns point in the same direction: For example, when both files are present, \texttt{CLAUDE.md} typically appears first and \texttt{AGENTS.md} is added later (Figure~\ref{fig:creation-order}). \texttt{CLAUDE.md} most frequently points to \texttt{AGENTS.md} (311 cases), and \texttt{AGENTS.md} receives 368 incoming references overall, far more than any other file type.
-Repositories that began with \texttt{copilot-instructions.md} often later introduced \texttt{CLAUDE.md} or \texttt{AGENTS.md}, despite GitHub Copilot already supporting all major \textsc{Context File} types.
-Together, these patterns suggest bottom-up convergence around \texttt{AGENTS.md} as a cross-tool baseline, driven by developer practice and compatibility needs rather than vendor mandate.
-At the same time, the layering of multiple context files within a single repository raises the risk of redundant or conflicting instructions across artifacts.
-For tool vendors, native support for \texttt{AGENTS.md}---as already provided by Cursor and Codex---may become a baseline expectation.
+\paragraph{Standardization around \texttt{AGENTS.\allowbreak{}md}:} Our results show convergence on \texttt{AGENTS.\allowbreak{}md} as a tool-agnostic configuration file.
+Creation order analysis shows that \texttt{CLAUDE.\allowbreak{}md} typically appears first with \texttt{AGENTS.\allowbreak{}md} added later (Figure~\ref{fig:creation-order}).
+Reference patterns confirm this: \texttt{CLAUDE.\allowbreak{}md} most frequently points to \texttt{AGENTS.\allowbreak{}md} (301 cases), which receives 353 incoming references overall, far more than any other file type.
+Together, these patterns suggest bottom-up convergence on \texttt{AGENTS.\allowbreak{}md} across tools, driven by developer practice rather than vendor mandate.
+This is further reinforced by the 493 repositories that use \texttt{AGENTS.\allowbreak{}md} without any tool-specific configuration, indicating that developers adopt it as a tool-agnostic standard.
+At the same time, layering multiple context files in a single repository creates a risk of redundant or conflicting instructions.
+Native \texttt{AGENTS.\allowbreak{}md} support is already provided by Copilot, Cursor, and Codex; Claude Code, despite being the most popular tool, does not yet support it (Section~\ref{sec:results_rq3}), creating a clear gap between developer practice and tool capability.